AdobeDocs/analytics-platform.en/help/guided-analysis/types/first-use.md

 ---
-title: First use
+title: First use view
 description: Measure the impact of first-time feature use on key indicators.
 feature: Guided Analysis
 ---
-# First use
+# First use view

 Content coming soon!